Updated November 27, 2025: Feb 3/26

 Step 1

-Good me, angry at myself,
+Good me, angry at myself, to solve my fear.

-Because I love the fantasy I can hurt myself, with the power of disapproval, into changing my mind right now to doing better.
+Because, good me, I love the fantasy I can hurt myself, with the power of disapproval, into changing my mind right now to doing better.

 Step 2